-Long-Term Incentives Granted in 2018
+Long-Term Incentives Granted in 2019

-Establishment of Performance Criteria for the 2018-2020 ESIP - Awards for the 2018-2020 ESIP award period will be determined based on our TSR relative to that of the TSR Peer Group as described below.
-TSR is calculated by taking the total of share price appreciation and dividends (assuming immediate reinvestment of dividends) over the three-year period compared to our share price at the beginning of the period.
+Establishment of Performance Criteria for the 2019-2021 ESIP - Awards for the 2019-2021 ESIP award period will be determined based on our TSR relative to that of the TSR Peer Group as described on the following page.
+The structure of our 2019-2021 ESIP is identical to that of the 2017-2019 ESIP described on page 42.
+That is, TSR is calculated by taking the total of share price appreciation and dividends (assuming immediate reinvestment of dividends) over the three-year period compared to our share price at the beginning of the period.
 Our TSR rank among the TSR Peer Group will determine an adjustment factor which can range from 0% to 200%, such that executives will earn an award if our TSR ranks as follows: